Schedule a free consultation

 Every substance that qualifies as a dangerous drug under Texas law has some sort of valid intended use.
 So long as you obtain these dangerous drugs legally from a licensed medical professional, you will not be in any legal jeopardy.
 However, if you obtain a dangerous drug from someone other than a pharmacist or medical professional, even if you had a valid prescription, you could be charged with possession of a dangerous drug.
 You can also face criminal charges under other conditions, too.
 For example, you may be charged with a crime if you attempt to make an unauthorized sale of a dangerous drug that you acquired legally.

 What's more, carrying a dangerous drug in another container other than the prescription bottle can lead to an arrest.
 In that situation, it's possible that the prosecutor will drop the charges against you if you are able to show that you had a valid prescription at the time of your arrest.
 That's where an experienced criminal defense attorney comes in.
 Your attorney may be able to discuss the case with the prosecutor early on in the process, clearing up misunderstandings and having unwarranted charges dismissed.
-To learn what a Houston drug possession attorney can do for you, contact the Doug Murphy Law Firm, P.C. today.
+To learn what a Houston drug possession attorney can do for you, contact the Murphy & McKinney Law Firm, P.C. today.

 Exemptions in Possession of Dangerous Drug Cases